-Insomnia can be caused by abrupt changes in your daily routine, such as staying up much later than usual for more than one night in a row for studying or going out.
+Insomnia may be an independent disorder, but quite often can be the result of coexisting medical or psychological conditions; or even abrupt changes in daily routine, such as staying up much later than usual for more than one night in a row for studying or going out.
 Other common causes of insomnia include:

 - Illness that causes pain, nausea, or breathing problems